-Clients pay a wrap fee for SCM's services.
-SCM calculates its fee based on a percentage of assets under management.
-The fee rate is Seventy Five percent (.75%) of assets under management per year.
-The portion of the total fee that is paid to the portfolio manager is 30% to 50%.
+Clients pay a wrap fee not to exceed seventy-five basis points (0.75%) of assets under management per year for SCM's services.
+The portion of the total fee that is paid to the IAR is 20% to 50%.